Consumer medicine information

 Uncommon: Paraesthesia, balance disorder, hypoaesthesia, dystonia, head discomfort, dysarthria, syncope, cognitive disorder.

-Rare: Coordination abnormal, disturbance in attention, dysgeusia, hyporeflexia, radicular pain, Restless Legs Syndrome, sedation.
+Rare: Coordination abnormal, disturbance in attention, dysgeusia, hyporeflexia, radicular pain, Restless legs syndrome, sedation.

 Eye disorders.